projectacrn/acrn-hypervisor/doc/introduction/index.rst

   The virtqueues are created in guest physical memory by the FE drivers.
   The BE drivers only need to parse the virtqueue structures to obtain the requests and get the requests done.
-How virtqueue is organized is specific to the User OS.
+Virtqueue organization is specific to the User OS.
 In the implementation of Virtio in Linux, the virtqueue is implemented as a ring buffer structure called vring.